leewinder/ambient-track-generation/README.md

 Easiest way to do this is to copy the `generation_example.json` and rename it to `generation.json`.

-At this point, the only thing I would suggest changing in your file would be the `image_positive` and `image_negative` values, and possibly the `seed` value, which is currently fixed so the same prompt will generate the same image.
+At this point, the only thing I would suggest changing in your file would be the `prompts` values, and possibly the `seed` value, which is currently fixed so the same prompt will generate the same image.
 If you want it to change each time, remove that field entirely.

 &nbsp;
 ### Run the installation script